How to Understand and Calm a Crying Baby

 “Sometimes, I show parents how to do it in my office, so they can see how easy it is.
 Their baby usually poops after that, too.
 They just need to relax the sphincter,” Lindgren adds.

-Why Do Babies Cry in Their Sleep?
+Why Does My Baby Cry in Their Sleep?

 The reason babies wake and cry in the middle of the night is as simple as — they need you.
 Your baby is likely trying to tell you.